-3.25 Wyong Racecourse
+5.49.3.25 Wyong Racecourse

-- To explore opportunities to improve and increase public carparking - To promote safety, accessibility and healthy by design principles including improved pedestrian connections from the site to Wyong Railway Station and Town Centre
+- To explore opportunities to improve and increase public car parking - To promote safety, accessibility and healthy by design principles including improved pedestrian connections from the site to Wyong Railway Station and Town Centre

-- a Development design is to provide clear pedestrian connections from this site to the Wyong Railway Station, Baker Park Precinct and Wyong Town Centre. - b A visual analysis, from numerous vantage points, is to be submitted with the Masterplan demonstrating that view corridors are retained across the Baker Park Precinct from Wyong Town Park Hill to Noraville and Toukley and The Entrance and Tuggerah Lake. - c The TIS and TMP are to demonstrate consultation with the Roads and Maritime Services (RMS) regarding access to the site from the Pacific Highway via the Rose Street overpass.
-The TIS and TMP shall detail ingress and egress to the site and the suitable treatment of the intersection of Rose and Howarth Streets. - d Consultation shall occur during the Masterplan preparation with RailCorp/Australian Rail Track Corporation in relation to any future infrastructure upgrades. - e The Masterplan and site specific DCP Chapter shall detail appropriate mitigation measures for any potential impact on environmental sensitive areas, particularly wetlands on and adjoining the site which are classified under State Environmental Planning Policy No.14 Coastal Wetlands. - f The Masterplan and site specific DCP Chapter shall adequately address the provisions outlined in Council's Wyong/Tuggerah Planning Strategy. - g Address flooding constraints consistent with Council's Lower Wyong River Floodplain Risk Management Study and Plan. - h Development is to be located and designed with appropriate mitigating and adaptive measures against the anticipated impacts of climate change.
+- a Development design is to provide clear pedestrian connections from this site to the Wyong Railway Station, Baker Park Precinct and Wyong Town Centre. - b A visual analysis, from numerous vantage points, is to be submitted with the Masterplan demonstrating that view corridors are retained across the Baker Park Precinct from Wyong Town Park Hill to Noraville and Toukley and The Entrance and Tuggerah Lake. - c The TIS and TMP are to demonstrate consultation with the RMS regarding access to the site from the Pacific Highway via the Rose Street overpass.
+The TIS and TMP shall detail ingress and egress to the site and the suitable treatment of the intersection of Rose and Howarth Streets.

+- d Consultation shall occur during the Masterplan preparation with RailCorp/Australian Rail Track Corporation in relation to any future infrastructure upgrades. - e The Masterplan and site specific DCP Chapter shall detail appropriate mitigation measures for any potential impact on environmental sensitive areas, particularly wetlands on and adjoining the site which are classified under State Environmental Planning Policy (Resilience and Hazards) 2021. - f The Masterplan and site specific DCP Chapter shall adequately address the provisions outlined in Council's Wyong/Tuggerah Planning Strategy. - g Address flooding constraints consistent with Council's Lower Wyong River Floodplain Risk Management Study and Plan. - h Development is to be located and designed with appropriate mitigating and adaptive measures against the anticipated impacts of climate change.
 Such measures are to be consistent with Federal, State and Local Government Policies on climate change and sea level rise.
-Specifically: - i NSW Coastal Planning Guideline: Adapting to Sea Level Rise (August 2010) by Department of Planning and Infrastructure (DoPI); and - ii Flood Risk Management Guide: Incorporating Sea Level Rise Benchmarks in Flood Risk Assessments (August 2010) by Department of Environment, Climate Change and Water (DECCW). - i All new development shall include an appropriate climate change allowance in the Flood Planning Level. - j An acid sulphate soils management plan shall be submitted with any development proposal indicating how potential impacts will be mitigated.
+Specifically: - i NSW Coastal Planning Guideline: Adapting to Sea Level Rise (August 2010) by DoPI; - ii Flood Risk Management Guide: Incorporating Sea Level Rise Benchmarks in Flood Risk Assessments (August 2010) by DECCW. - i All new development shall include an appropriate climate change allowance in the Flood Planning Level. - j An acid sulphate soils management plan shall be submitted with any development proposal indicating how potential impacts will be mitigated.